jesobreira/HTTP.au3/README.md

 * 2: Could not send request.
 * 3: Other HTTP error (in this case @extended will return the HTTP status from the server)
 * 4: Uploaded file does not exist (_HTTP_Upload() only)
+* 5: Other COM error (@extended will contain the error hex code, whereas the console will show up the error description)

 ### Attributions